-In 1829, this location was home to the Valcoulon Mansion built by Colonel John Lewis.
-This was also the location of Camp Tompkins, a short-lived camp for Confederate soldiers in 1861.
-In 1916, the mansion was razed and the Rossler & Hasslacher Chemical Company built their facility here.
+Between 1829 and 1916, this location was home to the Valcoulon Mansion which was built by Colonel John Lewis.
+The site was later home to Camp Tompkins, a short-lived camp for Confederate soldiers in 1861 that was soon occupied by a Union camp following the Battle of Scary Creek.
+During the time the Union occupied the site, Ellen Tompkins and the Tompkins children still resided in the house and may have passed intel to Confederate partisans via third parties with the order to burn messages after reading.
+As a result, it is difficult to confirm or reject such reports.
+In 1916 the mansion was razed and the Rossler & Hasslacher Chemical Company built their facility here.
 The location was later the home of the Valley Drive-in theater before being acquired by 84 Lumber which still occupies the space today.

 Backstory and Context

 Established in May 1861, Camp Tompkins was originally “Tompkins Farm,” owned by Colonel Christopher Quarles Tompkins, a West Point graduate and commander of the Confederate 1st Kanawha Regiment, and his wife, Ellen Wilkes Tompkins, as well as their children.
 Located near the mouth of the Coal River, 14 miles from Charleston, in what was then Virginia but is now West Virginia, and close to Fort Tackett, the spot was a crucial area for both the Confederacy and Union during the Civil War.
 For the Confederate soldiers who had already established ground in the surrounding area, the farm gave them a strategic point from which they could assemble, train, and deploy troops to battle the incoming Union invaders near the border.
 It quickly became a vital part in the Battle of Scary Creek and after, passing from Confederate ownership to Union ownership while Tompkins’s family still resided on the farm.